-Even though these wastes are not defined as hazardous, improper management of them poses significant risks to the environment and human health.
-Non-hazardous wastes produced by the Group were mainly paper (including paper, packaging paper and packaging cartons) and plastic (plastic packaging materials).
-The Group eliminates wastes mainly through the "reduce, reuse and recycle" approach.
-To reduce paper consumption, it introduces various e-platforms for paper-less operation, which reduces waste paper from administrative works.
-It also encourages staff to print internal documents on both sides of paper whenever possible.
-Recycling boxes are placed near photocopiers to collect single-sided paper for reuse as draft paper or printing of internal documents, so as to boost the rate of reuse.
-Moreover, the Group places waste separation bins at offices and production workshops to collect wastes, which are then processed by qualified waste recyclers in accordance with environmental regulations.
-During the Reporting Period, the Group produced less paper and plastic wastes due to the unremitting efforts taken to reduce and reuse its paper and plastic products, both in the daily workspace and also the improvement in the design of packaging material and better packaging technic.
-The Group will keep monitoring the production of non-hazardous waste.
-Other than the paper and plastic wastes produced in the operation, the Group was also promoting Green-Office idea in the workspace aimed to reduce other minor waste.
-Such waste reduction measures in the office include stationery reuse and green pantry, which encourage employees to bring their own cups and lunch boxes in order to reduce the use of paper/plastic cups and lunch
+Non-hazardous wastes produced by the Group were mainly attributed to the paper the discarded packaging materials and domestic wastes of office.
+The Group adopts the 3R approach, "reduce, reuse and recycle", to minimize the wastes production.
+The relevant specific measures are as follows:

+- e-platforms for paper-less operation, which encourages staff to print internal documents on both sides of paper whenever possible; - Placing recycling boxes near photocopiers to collect single-sided paper for reuse as draft paper or printing of internal documents, so as to boost the rate of reuse; and - Wastes are collected and processed by qualified waste recyclers in accordance with environmental regulations.

+Wastes production was mainly attributed to the discarded paper and plastic packaging materials.
+The Group was also promoting Green-Office idea in the workspace aimed to reduce other minor wastes.
+Such waste reduction measures in the office include stationery reuse and green pantry, which encourage employees to bring their own cups and lunch boxes in order to reduce the use of paper/plastic cups and lunch boxes.